You can export Revizto models to IFC files. Then you can import them to other Revizto projects or authoring tools.

 Do one of the following:

-Unload or hide the models that you do not want exported.
+Unload or hide the models that you do not want to export.

 At the top of the application window, go to Project > Export to IFC.

-In the IFC specification field, select the IFC specification.
+In the IFC specification field, select the IFC schema specification version.

 Select the destination folder.